ArgusMagnus/ValheimServersideQoL/README.md

 ## Known Issues
 - Modifying the inventory size of ships causes them to stay in the air after construction, until touched by a player
+- Removing trader item progression requirements may cause Hunin/Munin to appear with hints to undiscovered biomes, etc.
+  Going to the trader at night may result in night-time spawns of undefeated bosses.

 If you experience an issue, please file a report at the [github repo](https://github.com/ArgusMagnus/ValheimServersideQoL/issues).